RetroDECK/ES-DE/INSTALL.md

 <string name="ROMDirectory" value="%ESPATH%/../ROMs" />
 ```

-**~/.emulationstation/es_input.xml**
+**~/ES-DE/settings/es_input.xml**

 As ES-DE auto-configures the keyboard and controllers, neither the input configuration step or manual adjustments to the es_input.xml file should normally be needed.
 Actually, unless the button layout has been customized using the input configurator, the es_input.xml file will not even exist.

-But if you have customized your button layout and your controller or keyboard stop working, you can delete the `~/.emulationstation/es_input.xml` file to remove the customizations, or you can start ES-DE with the `--force-input-config` command line option to make the input configurator appear.
+But if you have customized your button layout and your controller or keyboard stop working, you can delete the `~/ES-DE/settings/es_input.xml` file to remove the customizations, or you can start ES-DE with the `--force-input-config` command line option to make the input configurator appear.

 The input configuration is described in the [User guide](USERGUIDE.md#input-device-configuration).

 ## Command line options

+_There are no command line options available on Android as this operating system works completely differently than all other supported platforms._

 You can use **--help** or **-h** to view the list of command line options, as shown here.